Ready to play again, UP Children's Museum selling tickets online

-MARQUETTE, Mich.
-(WLUC) - The Upper Peninsula Children's Museum has teamed up with NMU for its new online ticket sales.
+The Upper Peninsula Children's Museum has teamed up with NMU for its new online ticket sales.
 In two hour blocks, the museum is open for up to 25 guests.

 Staff at the museum have implemented a rigorous cleaning regimen in between and even during the guests visits.
 They're also requiring the guests wear masks.
 For staff, it's an exciting time to be able to play again.